2020PB/police-brutality/reports/Washington.md

 The individual is currently being treated at Harborview Medical Center.
 Early on November 5th, a spokesperson for Harborview described the individual's condition as "critical," before downgrading it later in the day to "serious" condition in intensive care.

 A Seattle Police Department report stated that the protester "experienc[ed] a medical episode during an arrest."
+Police later claimed without evidence the episode was brought on by something ingested by the protester.
 The individual was arrested for suspicion of property damage.

 tags: arrest, protester, punch, tackle